Nina Nawalowalo

 Nina Nawalowalo ONZM is a New Zealand theatre director and co-founder of the contemporary Pacific theatre company The Conch.
 She is known for directing the stage plays Vula and The White Guitar.
 The first film she directed A Boy Called Piano - The Story of Fa'amoana John Luafutu (2021) won 2022 Montreal Independent Film Festival Best Feature Documentary.

-Biography and Education
+Early life and education

-Nina Catharine Nawalowalo was born in Paremata, Wellington, New Zealand in 1963.
-Her mother was British and her father was Fijian, from the village of Tavuki, Kadavu, and Nawalowalo spent two and a half years living in Fiji before returning to Wellington.
+Nina Catharine Nawalowalo was born in Paremata, Wellington, New Zealand, in 1963.
+Her mother was British and her father was Fijian, from the village of Tavuki, on Kadavu Island, and Nawalowalo spent two and a half years living in Fiji before returning to Wellington.
 She attended Wellington Teachers' College, and was the captain of the New Zealand under-20 basketball team.

-Nawalowalo was teaching primary school upon graduating teachers' college but left to join Robert Bennett's company Mime International and toured including to Moscow and Poland.
+Nawalowalo was teaching primary school upon graduating teachers' college, but left to join Robert Bennett's company Mime International and toured including to Moscow and Poland.
 This was the beginning of an education in performing arts.
 Notable teachers Nina studied under are: Antonia Fava, Philippe Gaulier and Pierre Byland.